Lancear/discord-activity-changer/readme.md

 A simple cli tool with json config which lets you update the image in your custom activity every time you or someone else sends a message in the channels you subscribed to in the config.
+The images should be added as assets to the Discord developer application and numbers incrementally starting from 1.

 Simply copy the `config.example.json` file to `config.json` and fill with the config data you want.